surfly/docs/introduction/integration.md

 };
 var e=document.createElement("script");e.type="text/javascript";e.async=!0;e.src="https://surfly.com/static/js/widget.js";var n=document.getElementsByTagName("script")[0];n.parentNode.insertBefore(e,n); })();</script>
 ```

-You should also specify the domain name of your website in the integration panel so that you can accept requests made from it.

 When you open your webpage, you should see a 'get live help' button at the bottom left of your screen.
 If a visitor clicks on this, they will be queue'd for support.
 You can answer this request via the Surfly admin panel.